 Summer means beach, sand, sun… and for oily skin babes it may also mean an extra-shiny complexion.
-I’ve put together a round up of some of my go-to DIY recipes for taming the shine and a few of my favorite products for targeting excess sebum (isn’t that the grossest word?!).
+I’ve put together a daily routine with my go-to DIY recipes and some favorite product picks, both intended to tame the shine and target excess sebum (isn’t that the grossest word?!).

 Don’t let summer leave your skincare routine behind, usually it just takes a few adjustments in products to keep skin looking clear and fresh.